 How to use the Valve Repair Kit:

 This brings us to another point: Keeping your mattress clean is very important to its longevity.
-For folks who are on long-term camping trips, body oils, bug dope, and suntan lotion can all contribute to the breakdown of the laminates that bond the external fabrics to the internal components, whether it’s the foam in a self-inflating model or the internal baffles in one of our NeoAir® models.
-Using a sheet on the mattress and cleaning it regularly (both the sheet and the mat) will help you get the most out of your mattress.
+For folks who are on long-term camping trips, body oils, bug spray, and sunscreen can all contribute to the breakdown of the laminates that bond the external fabrics to the internal components.
+This goes for the foam, cores of self-inflating models and the internal baffles in one of our NeoAir® models.
+Using a sheet on the mattress or sleeping with base layers on and cleaning it regularly (both the sheet and the mat) will help you get the most out of your mattress.

 If you ship a mattress to us, we aren’t concerned with the method of shipment, but we do recommend send it with a method that is trackable.
 If anything goes wrong in shipping, you can at least find out where it was delivered by mistake.
 To get started with your repair, head to our warranty page and create a Return Authorization Number.

 - Backpacking Gear Care for Sleeping Pads & Bags

 - How to Store Sleeping Pads and Bags

 - How To Wash a Sleeping Bag

 Updated.
 Originally Published Oct.
 18, 2019.